htang014/rshell/README.md

 ## Possible Errors

+### rshell
 * There was a problem with execvp(): File or directory not found ---- Caused by an incorrect or invalid command.

+### ls
+* One or more flags are unknown ---- Caused by passing in a flag that does not exist.
+For instance `ls -cupcake`.
+* There was a problem with stat(): File or directory not found ---- Occurs when ls fails to find/open a file.

 ## Code Summary